 To that end, I am obsessed with harbors.
 (I know that seems like a sharp left turn but hang in there, it’ll make sense.)
 I wrote in a recent blog post about hope, that I consider a harbor a symbol of hope.
 As I mentioned in the post, in my journey of raising children with a rare disease, it is my hope that on diagnosis day, doctors would guide patients and families to a harbor full of resources for education, tools, resources and support.
 It’s the same for parents.
 I believe our role is to guide our children to the resources, tools, skills, experiences… the harbor… that they need.
 And then, let them navigate their way out of that safe harbor, armed with the skills they need to go climb their mountain.

-Kathy’s “brilliance bomb” (as my 4ChicksChatting.com co-hosts say!) is not just for parents raising blind children – it applies to everyone!
-Insert whatever challenge you are facing with your child into that quote: “Your deaf child… Your introverted child, Your spirited child,,,” Your child… all shapes and sizes, all kinds of thinkers, all energy levels… with get to the top of their mountain.
+Kathy’s “brilliance bit” (as we say at Brilliantly Resilient) is not just for parents raising blind children – it applies to everyone!
+Insert whatever challenge you are facing with your child into that quote: “Your deaf child… Your introverted child, Your spirited child,,,” Your child… all shapes and sizes, all kinds of thinkers, all energy levels… will get to the top of their mountain.
 But the keys are these:

 It is their mountain, not ours.